 So, this leads me to what most manufacturers and consumers are overlooking: its necessary to identify how many milligrams of CBD one might need to treat a particular condition in a particular sized person.
 We have gotten a “recommended dosage chart” from a company we feel is the most respected CBD Hemp Oil manufacturer; so much so, that we have partnered with them to have them make our line of CBD Hemp Oil Drops and Products because we know their quality and we have seen their research and lab tests into the field.
 The company is Earth Science Tech.

 Anyway, they have provided us this chart.
 You can view it HERE.
-On this chart, it shows that someone may need as little as 4.5mg of CBD and as much as 45mg of CBD to treat a particular condition based on the person's size.
-This is a huge variance!
+On the chart, it shows that someone may need as little as 4.5mg of CBD and as much as 45mg of CBD to help with a particular condition based on the person’s size.
+This is a huge variance, and sometimes even more is required!

 The same problem exists for CBD Hemp Oil.
-Manufacturer's use an arbitrary measurement that makes sense with their particular packaging, but not necessarily what makes sense for an actual "dosage".
-For instance, one CBD Hemp Oil drops has a serving size of "2 squirts".....WHAT?
+Manufacturer’s use an arbitrary measurement that makes sense with their particular packaging, but not necessarily what makes sense for an actual “dosage”.
+For instance, one CBD Hemp Oil drops has a serving size of “2 squirts”…..WHAT?
 How much CBD is that?
 Well, in their product, its only about 2mg of CBD.
-For someone who needs, say 20 or 30 or 40mg of CBD, "2 squirts" IS NOT GOING TO WORK.
+For someone who needs, say 20 or 30 or 40mg of CBD, “2 squirts” may not be enough.

 Let’s look at another.
 Our base product, Highland Pharms CBD Hemp Oil Drops has 250mg of CBD per 1 ounce bottle.
 We’ve identified “10 drops” as a serving size.
 WHY?
 Its not because 10 drops is what everyone needs.
 Its because its an easy number to work with.
 Here’s what I mean: on our package it says 10 drops has 4mg of CBD.
 By knowing this, someone who needs, say 20mg of CBD can easily know that they need to take 50 drops in order to get 20mg of CBD.

-So, the labeling doesn't mean the "serving size" is how much someone should take.
+So, the labeling doesn’t mean the “serving size” is the default of how much CBD someone should take.
+It is, however, a good starting point to work with.

 Knowing all the information discussed in this article, I would like to speculate that: